Appearance

 The CES Letter raises some legitimate institutional concerns.
 But it wraps them in rhetoric so overheated that it discredits the valid points alongside the invalid ones.

-The anti-intellectualism charge runs headfirst into the Church's own institutional record.
+The anti-intellectualism charge runs headfirst into the Church's own record.
 Four universities.
-BYU ranked in the top 110 nationally, third in the country for Fulbright Scholars.
-The Joseph Smith Papers published to National Archives standards.
-BYU Studies, the Maxwell Institute, the Interpreter Foundation, Scripture Central, Pearl of Great Price Central — all funded or supported by the Church's broader intellectual ecosystem.[8]
+BYU ranked in the top 110 nationally and third in the country for Fulbright Scholars.
+The Joseph Smith Papers published to National Archives standards.[10]

 Education among Latter-day Saints correlates with higher Church activity — the opposite of what you'd expect from an institution hostile to the life of the mind.[11]

 Some of these concerns are legitimate.
 Greater financial transparency would build trust.
 The Lorenzo Snow tithing quote alteration was a meaningful omission.
-The September Six had a real chilling effect on faithful scholarship for a generation.

 Honest engagement means acknowledging what's fair while correcting what's misleading.
 Pretending every criticism is baseless would be as dishonest as pretending every criticism is valid.